sendahug/send-hug-backend/API_DOCS.md

 **Required Data**: A JSON containing the post's updated data, in the following format:
   - text (String) - The updated post's text.
   - given_hugs (Number) - The updated hugs count.
-  - closeReport (Number) - the ID of the report to close (if there is one).
-This variable is only needed if the post is edited from the Admin Dashboard.

 **Required Permission:** 'patch:my-post' or 'patch:any-post'.